jstonge/modeling-comp-transition/src/index.md

 # Modeling Comp Transition

 We show some results that we have so far.
-Recall the procedure is as follows; we start in the equilibrium state without much programming, then look at conditions under which we get to state with programmers.
+Recall the procedure is as follows;
+- We start in the equilibrium state without programmers, then look at conditions under which we get to state with programmers.
+We want to get out of the first state, while accomplishing the following objectives:
+    - Reduce number of sacrifice students in the transition
+    - Do the transitions as quickly as possible
+- We might expect the following **tradeoff**.
+Conceptually
+    - On the one hand, if groups transition too fast, they would not leave the space for members to learn to code.
+More people will be left out in the transition, but since people keep flowing in, groups can still make the transition.
+Not nice for individuals.
+Hypothesis: _faster transition lead to more sacrificed people_.
+    - Alternatively, groups could slow down the transitions, thereby leaving time for people to learn to code.
+In doing so, we might see smaller cumulative deaths for the same number of programmers, even it takes longer.
+Hypothesis: _longer transition lead to fewer sacrificed people_.
+    - Q: How can groups balance the objectives to both try to make transition as fast as possible while minimizing number of sacrificed people?
+- We have the following key variables.
     - `cumulative death`: We keep track of how many people leave the system because as a result of a fail transition.
-- `avgProgs`: We also keep track how long does it take to transition to the equilibrium state with programmers.
-Once they get there, we check the average number of programmers in the system.
+    - `avgProgs`: We check the final fraction of programmers in the system.
-- We want to demonstrate the potential following **tradeoff**:
-    - On the one hand, what if transitioning too fast lead to more or less people in the system.
-Groups might want to transition fast because it increases their benefits.
-But if they transition too fast, they do not leave the space for members to learn to code.
-More people will be left out in the transition, but since people keep flowing in groups might be willing to adopt that strategy.
-    - Alternatively, groups could slow down the transitions, thereby leaving time for people to learn to code.
-In doing so, we might see smaller cumulative deaths for the same number of programmers.
+    - `Time to finish transition`: The naive way is just to look at last value when the system reach equilibrium.
+But as know, under certain conditions it takes a while, meaning that more people will keep trying and failing even though the system is almost at equilibrium.
+One way out is to stop early, say when the system reach 95th percentile of the final fraction of programmers.
+We offer that widget below.
+We say more on how we do that in the detailed summary below.

 <small>